Ah, crossovers. How we love you. We love the endless bonding moments between our favorite heroes, and we love that big inevitable superhero team up.

 I think it is a safe assumption that Oliver has changed and grown in some way throughout the course of his show, which is now on its seventh season.
 But hey, I have no control if the external factors that be choose to ignore that.
 However, I can control how I respond to it, and I respond by saying: NOPE.

 Sorry, Oliver is not this rage-filled person who puts his arrows in everyone who pisses him off.
 I even argue that he wasn’t like that in season 1 (but it’s debatable).
 Oliver has always been calculated and determined to get justice.
 And in season 1, he did things much differently than he does things now.

 He killed people on Lian Yu, and he killed people when he returned home.
-But he doesn’t do that now.
+Some admittedly were due to self-defense and some were bad people doing bad things.
+And no one is saying Oliver has always been right and blameless.
+That’s where the character growth comes in.
 Do you want Oliver Queen to pay for those sins?
 You do?
 Great!
 Because he does.
 On his own show.
 Watch it, it’s good.

 During the crossover, someone described Oliver’s motivations for heroism as “completely defined by anger [and] vengeance.”
 Could this mischaracterization have been intentional?
 I’m going to go with no considering no one else tries to counter that point, including Oliver himself.